 Our members are at the heart of everything we do and we are proud to support New Zealanders with CP at all ages and stages.

 We run a variety of programmes and services for our member – from vouchers to subsidise taxi travel and physical activities, to grants, member events and support networks.

 We welcome involvement and feedback from our members and are always looking at ways we can improve the services we provide.

 Cerebral Palsy is a physical disability that affects movement and posture.

 Cerebral palsy (CP) is an umbrella term that refers to a group of disorders affecting a person’s ability to move.
 It is a permanent life-long condition but generally does not worsen over time.
 It is due to damage to the developing brain either during pregnancy or shortly after birth.

-Did you know, Cerebral Palsy is the most common physical disability in childhood?
+Did you know, CP is the most common physical disability in childhood?

-For more information on cerebral palsy please visit www.cerebralpalsy.org.nz
+For more information on CP please visit www.cerebralpalsy.org.nz